Artem Dovbyk: International career

-Dovbyk was called up in the training camp of the Ukraine U19 national team, but did not played any game for this representation.
+Dovbyk was called up in the training camp of the Ukraine U19 national team, but did not play any match.

-At the age of 19, Dovbyk received his first call-up to the full national team when he was named in the 31-player senior squad for the 2018 FIFA World Cup qualification match against Iceland on 5 September 2016.
+At the age of 19, Dovbyk’s first call-up to the senior national team was announced, when he was named in the 31-player senior squad for the 2018 FIFA World Cup qualification match against Iceland on 5 September 2016.
+On 31 March 2021, Dovbyk debuted for the Ukrainian senior squad in a World Cup qualifier against Kazakhstan.